debangana234/Bashkit/README.md

 Bioinformatics often involves working with massive sequencing datasets (e.g., FASTQ, BAM, VCF) and requires chaining together dozens of command-line tools.
-Knowing Bash allows you to:
+Knowing Bash allows us to:

 - Automate analysis pipelines
 - Filter, clean, and transform large datasets on the fly
 - Manage files, permissions, and job scripts in HPC environments
 - Work smoothly on remote servers and cloud platforms via SSH

 The tutorial1  (`tutorial1.ipynb`) covers the fundametal concepts: